org-metaeffekt/metaeffekt-kontinuum/processors/advise/advise_create-dashboard.md

 # Advise - Create Dashboard

-This process takes an enriched input inventory (see [advise_enrich-inventory](advise_enrich-inventory.md)) and creates a vulnerability assessment dashboard from it.
+This process takes an enriched input inventory (see [advise_enrich-inventory](advise_enrich-inventory.md)) and creates a Vulnerability Assessment Dashboard from it.
 Additional parameters can influence the information contained in the resulting dashboard which are listed in the table below.

 ## Future Developments

-The current implementation of the vulnerability assessment dashboard is under revision to allow more dynamic interactions with the dashboard.
+The current implementation of the Vulnerability Assessment Dashboard is under revision to allow more dynamic interactions with the dashboard.

 ## Properties